 This ratio evaluates the capital structure of the company.
 It directly compares financing contributed by the owners as equity vs what they borrowed from third parties.
 If it’s greater than one, then the firm is highly leveraged.
 If the converse is true, less than one, then your approach to financing is fairly conservative.

 Business financing is a fine balancing act.
 Both modes of finance, debt and equity, carry with them a different set of pros and cons.
-As an entrepreneur, you need to do some serious financial analysis to figure which option to use.
+As an entrepreneur, you need to do some serious financial analysis to figure out which option to use.

 This is an ongoing process.
 As the levels of each change and your business goals and circumstances alter, so will the desired mode of finance.
-Staying on top of these ratios will aid your decision making when financing your growth.
+Staying on top of these ratios will aid your decision-making when financing your growth.

 When it comes to these ratios, there is no optimal level, it’s highly determined by your preferences.
 Equity gives away ownership of the business but carries less risk.
 Debt allows you to retain ownership, but as interest payments are an obligation, it can lead to liquidation.